mushroomT/mushroomT.github.io/_posts/2020-10-02-cpp-string.md

     * Convert string to unsigned integer.
 Parses str interpreting its content as an integral number of the specified base, which is returned as an unsigned long value.
 2. std::stoull
     * Convert string to unsigned long long.
 Parses str interpreting its content as an integral number of the specified base, which is returned as a value of type unsigned long long.
+3. std::stof
+    * Parses string interpreting its content as a floating-point number, which is returned as a value of type float.
 (Ref: https://www.geeksforgeeks.org/stdstoul-stdstoull-c/)